MaartenWL/Spike-Email-Construction-Kit/README.md

 # Email-template
-work in progress for email boilertemplate
+work in progress for a new email boilertemplate
+- responsive/liquid grid layout
-- responsive without media queries
+- Helper classes to refine responsive behavior
-- easy stylable
+- (easy) stylable
+- Template is broken down in snippets